The Cantellated Tesseract

 These are all the cells on the “northern hemisphere” of the cantellated tesseract.
 The remaining 6 square faces of the nearest rhombicuboctahedron are joined to 6 other rhombicuboctahedra on the “equator”, as shown below:

 For clarity, we omit the cells previously seen.
-These 6 rhombicuboctahedra have been foreshortened into octagons because they are being viewed from a 90° angle.
-However, they are perfectly uniform rhombicuboctahedra in 4D.
+These 6 rhombicuboctahedra have been foreshortened into octagons because they are lie at a 90° angle to the 4D viewpoint.
+They are actually perfectly uniform rhombicuboctahedra.

 The triangular gaps visible here are filled in by 8 more triangular prisms, shown below in yellow:

-As with the equatorial rhombicuboctahedra, these triangular prisms have been foreshortened into triangles because they are being viewed from a 90° angle.
+As with the equatorial rhombicuboctahedra, these triangular prisms have been foreshortened into triangles because they are seen at a 90° angle.
 They are uniform triangular prisms in 4D.

 Past this point, the cells in the “northern hemisphere” of the cantellated tesseract repeat themselves in reverse order, forming the cells of the “southern hemisphere”.